Camberwick Green, Trumpton and Chigley

 So whilst the production team probably saw it as damage-limitation at the time,it actually worked beautifully.

-And the firemen's subsequent notoriety has also played a large part in helping to keep the series alive decades later.
+And the firemen's subsequent notoriety has played a large part in helping to keep the series alive decades later.

 All the appearances of water in Camberwick